ElnazAmanzadeh/2020-11-25-DC-Genomics-Iran/index.md

 {% comment %}
 EVENTBRITE

-This block includes the Eventbrite registration widget if 'eventbrite' has been set in the header.
-You can delete it if you are not using Eventbrite, or leave it in, since it will not be displayed if the 'eventbrite' field in the header is not set.
 {% endcomment %}
 {% if page.eventbrite %}
 <strong>Some adblockers block the registration window.
 If you do not see the